Centre stays all tourism activities at holy Jain site 'Sammed Shikharji' in Jharkhand | Headlines

 The state government is directed to immediately take all steps necessary to ensure the same, it said.

+Meanwhile, representatives of different Jain groups held a press conference to thank Prime Minister Modi for the decision which, they said, will ensure that the sanctity of their most sacred pilgrimage site is maintained.

-The ministry said the Central government recognizes the sanctity of Sammed Shikharji Parvat Kshetra and ''significance for the Jain community as well as the nation at large; and reiterates its commitment towards maintaining the same''.
+''Our concerns have been addressed and the issue has been resolved to our satisfaction,'' they said in a statement.
+The environment ministry said the Central government recognizes the sanctity of Sammed Shikharji Parvat Kshetra and ''significance for the Jain community as well as the nation at large; and reiterates its commitment towards maintaining the same''.

 ''In this regard, the state government is directed to immediately take all steps necessary to strictly enforce the provisions of clause 7.6.1 of the Management Plan of the Parasnath Wildlife Sanctuary which protects the whole Parasnath Hill; categorically prohibiting amongst others, activities such as the selling of liquor, drugs, and other intoxicants,'' the memo read.